WillSarsfield/RoboticArmDCF/README.txt

 -Format-
 move(<servo_no>,<angle>);
 -Description-
-Queues a servo to move to a desired angle in degrees, represented by # and ### respectively.
+Queues a servo to move to a desired angle in degrees.
 -Constraints-
 Argument one accepts one parameter with range 0-4, which selects the desired servo.
 Argument two accepts one three-digit parameter with range 000-180, which selects the desired angle.